 From a global perspective, the statistics are very interesting:

-IDC estimates that by 2020, business transactions on the internet which includes B2B and B2C will reach 450 billion per day.
+In 2020, IDC estimated that business transactions on the internet (which includes B2B and B2C) reached 450 billion per day.

 Walmart handles more than 1 million customer transactions every hour, which is imported into several databases estimated to contain more than 2.5 Petabytes of data.

 - Facebook users share nearly 2.5 million pieces of content.

 - Instagram users post nearly 220,000 new photos.

 - YouTube users upload 72 hours of new video content.